 Most EV owners hire an electrician to install a 240-volt outlet in their garage.
-This allows for Level 2 charging, which can add 25 miles of range per charging hour.
+This allows for Level 2 charging, which can add around 25 miles of range per charging hour.
 Make sure to find out how much it will cost to add 240-volt service at your home.

 If you don’t have a garage, you can plug in outside.
-If you have a 240-volt outlet installed outside, make sure it's up to code, and that your charging cord or station is designed for outdoor use.
+If you have a 240-volt outlet installed outside, make sure it's up to code, and that the charging cord or station is designed for outdoor use.

 3. How Much Does Electricity Cost?

 Regardless of where you live or where you charge your EV, electricity will still cost you much less than gas.
-According to the EPA, fuel costs for a BMW 3 Series are over three times more expensive than charging a Tesla Model 3.
+According to the EPA, fuel costs for a BMW 3 Series are nearly four times more expensive than charging a Tesla Model 3.
 However, there are details you should know in order to save the most money.

-Charging at home is typically cheaper than public charging, though some public charging units are free.
+Charging at home is almost always cheaper than public charging, though some public charging units are free.
 Electricity prices can vary based on the time of day.
 It’s usually much less expensive to charge overnight or on the weekend than it is to charge at peak times, such as weekday afternoons and evenings.
 Your local utility company can break it all down for you.
 Some utility providers even offer special plans to accommodate EV owners.

 4. Are There Public Charging Stations Nearby?

 There are many resources available, including PlugShare.com and PlugInAmerica.org.
-Charging networks, such as EVgo, ChargePoint, and Electrify America also have their own interactive maps.
+Charging networks, such as EVgo, ChargePoint and Electrify America also have their own interactive maps.
 Tesla owners have exclusive access to the Supercharger network, which includes fast-charging stations strategically located nationwide.